rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

 1. A message producer that sends messages to a JMS destination deployed to a JBoss EAP server.

-2. A message consumer that receives message from a JMS destination deployed to a JBoss EAP server.
+2. A message consumer that receives messages from a JMS destination deployed to a JBoss EAP server.

 System requirements